ufajardo/100-days-of-code/log.md

 **Today's Progress**: Created an additional model "EmailList" that will allow users to submit a form consisting of their name and email to be added to a "subscription list".
 There was also some work done on being able to filter blog posts by category.

 **Thoughts:** Thank goodness for StackOverflow.
 I wouldn't have been able to make it through all the errors without them.
+Also, to better my challenge, I think maybe spending more time on OTHER people's projects would also prove pretty great, as well as submitting my own work.

 **Link to work:** Not yet... :c